 NBAD’s debt capital markets’ client team will expand to six bankers by April from three in 2008.
 Its fixed-income business also employs about 25 professionals across the debt syndicate and sales desk.
 Another five cover secondary-market trading and the repurchase business, which supports prices and makes markets in the securities.

 “Without good secondary spreads and good secondary flows, the pricing of primary debt is going to be somewhat skewed,” Mohamed said.
-“You need a bank with a credible balance sheet that can actually absorb the flows and volume in the market without too much trouble, which we can do.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“You need a bank with a credible balance sheet that can actually absorb the flows and volume in the market without too much trouble, which we can do.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.